pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

+= 2.2.2 =
+*	Fix - Strict Standards: Declaration of 'function' should be compatible with 'function'.

 = 2.2.1 =
 *	Tweak - Added cURL version to system status page (for cURL bug in v7.31.0 http://sourceforge.net/p/curl/bugs/1249/).
 *	Tweak - Ogone DirectLink - Converted pass phrase and password config fields to password fields.